RetroDECK/ES-DE/INSTALL.md

 install_name_tool -add_rpath @executable_path libfreetype.6.dylib
 ```

-Verify that it worked as expected by running `otool -L libfreetype.6.dylib`.
-You should see something like the following:
+Verify that it worked as expected by running `otool -L libfreetype.6.dylib` - you should see something like the following:

 ```
 libfreetype.6.dylib: